Sitecore-Hackathon/2021-Strikers-Infy/ENTRYFORM.md

 This module uses Azure Cognitive Services to translate the content.
 We are using Free version of the service which provides translation for 2 million words per month.
 If user requirement is exceeded the limit, we can always upgrade the Pricing tier in Azure.

-https://github.com/Sitecore-Hackathon/2021-Strikers-Infy/blob/7681c3abe4a638ff9bcdc1c04ce4bb9570a2fb69/docs/Strikers_Infy_Sitecore%20Hackathon%20-2021.docx
+Details Documentation is added in this docuemnt.
+Download and read if need more clarification. https://github.com/Sitecore-Hackathon/2021-Strikers-Infy/blob/7681c3abe4a638ff9bcdc1c04ce4bb9570a2fb69/docs/Strikers_Infy_Sitecore%20Hackathon%20-2021.docx

 ## Video link